Psnyder1977/MilestoneTreeNGplusACH/achievements.md

 27: Not the another milestones...
 (Get Meta-Milestone)
 28: Upgraded Super^2 (Buy 8 Super Prestige Upgrades)
 29: Getting richer?
 (Get 1.e+10,000 points)
+# Row 3
+31: Get boosted for your prestige!
+(Get a Prestige Boost)
+32: I can handle it without you :) (Get 1.e+12,500 PP without PP upgrades)
+33: Would you rather be automated too?
+(Get Milestone 57)
+34: Yet Another Prestige Layer (Get Milestone 60)
+35: Not funny.
+(Get Milestone 69)
+36: More Prestige Points than Normal Points?!
+(Get 10^1.e+6 points)
+37: Would you rather be automated three?
+(Get Milestone 75)
+38: New Prestige Layer and would you rather be automated four?
+(Get Milestone 80)
+39: Challenged.
+(Complete Atomic Challenge 11, 1 time)